scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We provide a [library](https://github.com/MooersLab/jupyter-voice-in/blob/main/jupyter.csv) of 85 cell and line magics that facilitate the Jupyter notebook's interaction with the rest of the operating system.
 Our cell magics, easily identifiable by their cell magic prefix, and line magics, with the straightforward line magic prefix, are designed to make the Jupyter notebook experience more intuitive.
-For example, the voice command *line majic run* insert `%run`; it is used to run script files after supplying the name of the script file as also shown in {fig}`quiz`.
+For example, the voice command *line majic run* inserts `%run`; it is used to run script files after supplying the name of the script file as also shown in {fig}`quiz`.

 ### Interactive quiz

 We developed a [quiz](https://github.com/MooersLab/voice-in-basics-quiz) to improve recall of the voice commands.
-These quizzes, designed for your convenience, are interactive and can be run in the terminal or in Jupyter notebooks {ref}`fig:quiz`.
+These quizzes are interactive and can be run in the terminal or in Jupyter notebooks {ref}`fig:quiz`.
 The latter can store a record of one's performance on a quiz.

 :::{figure} ./images/runningQuiz.png